China women's national cricket team: History

 The team was coached by Rashid Khan and captained by MEI Chun-hua, a right arm fast-bowler and final year student from the Shanghai Tongji University.
-Other notable players included WANG Meng, a consistent fast bowler and HU Tingting, who turned up to be the best batsman for China during the ACC Tournament.
-Both WANG and HU were students from the Shenyang Sports Institute.
+Other notable players included Wang Meng, a consistent fast bowler and HU Tingting, who turned up to be the best batsman for China during the ACC Tournament.
+Both Wang and HU were students from the Shenyang Sports Institute.

 In April 2018, the International Cricket Council (ICC) decided to grant full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between China women and other ICC members after 1 July 2018 will be a full WT20I.
+Therefore, all Twenty20 matches played between China women and other ICC members after 1 July 2018 have been full WT20I.

 On 13 January 2019, in their match against the UAE, the team was bowled out for 14 runs, at the time the lowest total in a Women's T20I match.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 China were named in the 2021 ICC Women's T20 World Cup Asia Qualifier regional group, alongside seven other teams.